-Before the feast, decorate your house in the colors of Kwanzaa (red, green and black) either using conventional party supplies, such as streamers, or with symbols from black culture, such as the African-American flag.
+Before the feast, decorate your house in the colors of Kwanzaa (red, green and black) either using conventional party supplies, such as streamers or with symbols from black cultures, such as the African-American flag.
 You could also use items from nature, or, if your family also celebrates Christmas, consider decorating your tree with red, green and black ornaments and lights.

 For other activities during the party, teach the children traditional African games, such as Kalah, or play Kwanzaa music and encourage everyone to dance.

 Since Karamu is a feast, after all, prepare a spread of traditional African-American foods.
 Involve the children in the meal prep, and they’ll feel a sense of pride for contributing to the dinner.